San Francisco Suicide Prevention (SFSP)

 The mission of San Francisco Suicide Prevention is to provide emotional support, education, assistance, and intervention as necessary to all persons in crisis and those impacted by them, with the goal of reducing suicides and self-destructive behaviors.

-In 1962, San Francisco Suicide Prevention opened its services in a Tenderloin hotel with six volunteers, all personally trained by Bernard Mayes, the agency’s founder.
+In 1962, San Francisco Suicide Prevention started in a basement apartment on Polk St., below a tattoo parlor with six volunteers, all personally trained by Bernard Mayes, the agency’s founder.

 For more information and to apply, please visit the SFSP Website.